 Lucado is probably the most successful Christian writer on the planet.
-With a hundred million books and related products in the market you know that what Max says gets heard by a wide audience.
+With a hundred million books and related products you know that what Max says gets heard by a wide audience.
 Which is why I am delighted to recommend his latest book, Grace: More Than We Deserve, Greater Than We Imagine.

 What’s it about?